The Louvre in Paris illuminated at night

 Graduate School Application

 • Consult the Graduate School website for complete information about graduate education opportunities at UW–Madison.
-This site is especially helpful in understanding Admissions Requirements developing a Timeline for application.
+This site is especially helpful in understanding admissions requirements and developing a timeline for applying.

 • You will need to list three people who will write letters of recommendation for you.
 They should be in faculty or permanent academic staff positions.
 Since the Graduate School will contact your recommenders directly via e-mail once you have completed your online application, you should be sure to contact each recommender at least a month prior to when the letter of recommendation is needed to let them know that they will be contacted directly by the Graduate School.
-If your referees are unable to upload your letter of recommendation to the online application, the letters should be sent to the Graduate Coordinator.
+If your referees are unable to upload your letter of recommendation to the online application, contact the graduate coordinator.

 • Statement of purpose, preferably written in English